turingschool/front-end-curriculum/projects/weathr.md

 * Each day should have a summary of what the weather will look like ex: `Today: Sunny Today, It's currently 42, the high will be 46`

+* Application should handle when a user searches for a location that is not found by the API.
+Team should research different ways to handle unfound locations by looking around on different weather and other location searching applications and implement a solution for their project that they find intuitive.

 ## Phase three

 * Application should render an image that best reflects the weather.

 * Have an alert if an extreme weather event is forecasted in the area the user has specified (tornado watch, flood watch, blizzard watch, etc).